-17.2 Effective Process Times
+2 Effective Process Times

 Building a discrete event model of an existing manufacturing system can be cumbersome, as manufacturing systems are prone to disturbances.
 Even though many disturbances can be modeled explicitly in highly detailed discrete event models, it is impossible to measure all sources of variability that might occur in a manufacturing system.
-In addition, highly detailed discrete event models are unsuitable for decision making due to their time-consuming simulation runs.
+Additionally, highly detailed discrete event models are unsuitable for decision making due to their time-consuming simulation runs.

 Instead of measuring detailed information, like raw process times, setup times, times to failures, times between repairs, operator behavior, etc., one can also try to measure the clean process time including other sources of additional waiting.
-This is the so-called effective process time (EPT), which has been introduced in Hopp and Spearman (2000) as the time seen by lots from a logistical point of view.
-In order to determine the EPT, they assume that the contribution of the individual sources of variability is known.
+This is the so-called effective process time (EPT), which has been introduced in [Hopp and Spearman, 2000] as the time seen by lots from a logistical point of view.
+In order to determine the EPT they assume that the contribution of the individual sources of variability is known.

-A similar description is given in Sattler (1996) where the EPT has been defined as all flow time except waiting for another lot.
+A similar description is given in [Sattler, 1996] where the effective process time has been defined as all flow time except waiting for another lot.
 It includes waiting due to machine down time and operator availability and a variety of other activities.
-In Sattler (1996), it was also noticed that this definition of EPT is difficult to measure.
+In [Sattler, 1996] it was also noticed that this definition of effective process time is difficult to measure.

-Instead of taking the bottom-up view of Hopp and Spearman (2000), a top-down approach can also be taken, as shown in Jacobs et al. (2001) and Jacobs et al. (2003), where algorithms have been introduced that enable determination of EPT realizations from a list of events.
-That is, instead of measuring each source of disturbances individually and derive an aggregate EPT distribution, one can also derive this EPT distribution from manufacturing data directly.
-In the remainder of this section, we illustrate for several situations how these EPTs can be measured from manufacturing data.
+Instead of taking the bottom-up view of [Hopp and Spearman, 2000], a top-down approach can also be taken, as shown in [Jacobs et al., 2001, Jacobs et al., 2003], where algorithms have been introduced that enable determination of effective process time realizations from a list of events.
+That is, instead of measuring each source of disturbances individually and derive an aggregate effective process time distribution, one can also derive this effective process time distribution from manufacturing data directly.
+In the remainder of this section we illustrate for several situations how these EPT's can be measured from manufacturing data.